You may also like

 Starting with staff, he has none.
 He runs two practices, one in PA and one in NYC, by himself.
 That alone should tell you something.
 He is spread too thin, and often gives you the feeling that you're wasting his time, the time I might add that you pay dearly for.
 No staff means no billing department which means he does not accept insurance so you have to pay him in full and then bill your insurance provider on your own time.
 It also means no receptionist to screen his call so he answers both his office phone and his cellphone in the middle of sessions VERY VERY frequently.
 He does not have a lot of patience for questions or talk of feelings.
 He doesn't take you into account just your blood levels and your bipolar symptoms.
 You will gain weight and loose sleep on your drugs.
 He diagnosed 3 of my family members with bipolar disorder and had me convinced that my kids would suffer the same fate.
 He is extremely disrespectful to everyone & does not apologize for being arrogant and abrasive.

 I am writing a review to let people know that when I went to see Dr. Weisblatt I was in need of a correct diagnosis.
 Not only did I feel verbally attacked when he spoke to me but I left unhappy and more confused about what was wrong with me.
 I was also diagnosed by him as having soft bipolar which I did not feel was correct.
 I seeked a second opinion and was diagnosed by a different psychiatrist who told me that I have classic signs of OCD.
 My psychiatrist told me that if I was to be put on lithium the way dr. weisblatt wanted to treat me that it would have made my OCD Worse!
 Also my therapist told me there is no such thing as soft bipolar.
 I really don't understand how he is getting away with this!
-Do not waste your time and money to go to him!

 Please look carefully for a mental health professional.
 We could not find anyone to provide service for a family member.
 He is as others have suggested, smug and arrogant.
 He makes his client and his/her family feel inferior and in several instances resulted in some verbal bullying when engaged in discussions about treatment plans/medications.
 We are still trying to regroup after spending a number of sessions with this individual.
 Thank goodness we were finally able to see through the junk he was handing us.
 Think about it: a bipolar diagnosis with 100% certainty after an initial 15 minute interview???
 On a personal level, I am still trying to deal with my decision making in taking someone I love dearly to this individual.
 The signs were there, yet I missed them.
 Please do your homework when looking for a mental health provider, even if it means waiting a time for an appointment.